ARTICLE I MEMBERSHIP

-(b) Any Ordinary Member of the Club, within any given Regional jurisdiction, may nominate any other Ordinary member in good standing within that Regional jurisdiction for the position of Regional Director.
-The nomination form must reach the Elections committee chairperson at least ninety (90) days prior to the Annual General Meeting.
-The nomination must be properly filled in with the signature of the nominee and the names of the proposer and seconder.
+- Any Eligible Voting Member of the Club, within any given Regional jurisdiction, may nominate any other Eligible Voting member in good standing within that Regional jurisdiction for the position of Regional Director.
+The nomination form must reach the Elections committee chairperson at least ninety (90) days prior to the AGM.
+The nomination must be properly filled in with the signature or electronic signature of the nominee and the names of the proposer and seconder.
 Such forms may be sent electronically providing all signatures are present.

 Section 2 ELECTIONS

-All elections shall be by ballot which shall be available to all ordinary members at least 45 days prior to the Annual Board Meeting.
-All ballots must be in the hands of the Elections Committee Chairperson no later than 7 days prior to the Annual Board Meeting.
+All elections shall be by ballot and/or electronic ballot which shall be available to all Eligible Voting members at least forty-five (45) days prior to the Annual Board Meeting.
+All ballots must be in the hands of the Elections Committee Chairperson no later than seven (7) days prior to the Annual Board Meeting.
 Any majority is enough to carry.
 In the event of a tie vote for any position, a secret ballot will be made by the voting members present at the AGM.

 Section 3 BOARD OF DIRECTORS

-The management of the Club shall be conducted by a Board of Directors consisting of President, First Vice-President, Second Vice-President, Secretary, Treasurer, Immediate Past President, and six (6) Regional Directors; one for each of the following regions: Atlantic Provinces, Quebec, Ontario, Alberta, The Prairies and Northwest Territories, British Columbia and the Yukon; each of whom will be a paid-up Ordinary Member in good standing with the Club.
+The management of the Club shall be conducted by a Board of Directors consisting of President, First Vice-President, Second Vice-President, Secretary, Treasurer, Immediate Past President, and six (6) Regional Directors; one for each of the following regions: Atlantic Provinces, Quebec, Ontario, Alberta, The Prairies and Northwest Territories, British Columbia and the Yukon; each of whom will be a paid-up Eligible Voting member in good standing with the Club.

-(i) All positions, with the exception of Treasurer, shall have one two (2) year term with one-half (1/2) the Board of Directors retiring each year.
-In one year, the offices of President, First Vice-President, Second Vice-President and Directors responsible for Atlantic Provinces, Prairies and Northwest Territories, and Alberta shall be eligible for election.
+- All positions, with the exception of Treasurer, shall have one two (2) year term with one-half (1/2) the Board of Directors retiring each year.
+In one year, the offices of President, First Vice- President, Second Vice-President and Directors responsible for Atlantic Provinces, Prairies and Northwest Territories, and Alberta shall be eligible for election.
 In the next year, the offices of Secretary, and the Directors for Quebec, Ontario, and British Columbia and the Yukon shall be eligible for election.

-(ii) The position of Treasurer will be by appointment (refer section 4 (b) below).
+- The position of Treasurer will be by appointment (refer Section 4 (2) below).

-(iii) There will be no maximum limit to the number of terms for which any member in good standing may run for any given position.
-Nor will there be any length limit to the number of years a Treasurer may remain in the appointed position; provided the Board of Directors is in agreement with his/her remaining in said position.
+- There will be no maximum limit to the number of terms for which any Eligible Voting member in good standing may run for any of the remaining positions, nor will there be any length limit to the number of years a Treasurer may remain in the appointed position; provided the Board of Directors is in agreement with his/her remaining in said position.

-(iv) All officers elected according to the provisions of this Article shall assume office following the Annual General Meeting.
+- All officers elected according to the provisions of this Article shall assume office following the AGM.

 The Board of Directors shall, through the authority of their office, appoint the necessary number of Directors to fill any vacancies on the Board of Directors.
-Appointments will be from among Ordinary Members who are paid-up and in good standing with the Club.
-The term of office for the appointment shall be for the time remaining to the next Annual General Meeting.
+Appointments will be from among Eligible Voting Members who are paid up and in good standing with the Club at that time.
+The term of office for the appointment shall be for the. time remaining until the end of the existing term.

 Section 4 OFFICERS

-(a) The Officers of the Club shall be the President, Immediate Past President, First Vice-President, Second Vice-President, Treasurer, Secretary and the Regional Directors.
-All, with the exception of the Treasurer, will be elected by the Ordinary Membership in accordance with Article II, Sections 1 & 2 of these By-Laws.
-The position of Treasurer shall be filled by appointment by the Board (refer (b) below).
-Three officers of the Club must be CKC members in good standing.
+- The Officers of the Club shall be the President, Immediate Past President, First Vice-President, Second Vice-President, Treasurer, Secretary and the Regional Directors.
+All, with the exception of the Treasurer, will be elected by the Eligible voting Membership in accordance with Article II, Sections 1 & 2 of these By-Laws.
+The position of Treasurer shall be filled by appointment by the Board (refer (2) below).
+A minimum of three (3) officers of the Club must be CKC members in good standing.

 Section 5 DUTIES OF OFFICERS